dmorgorg/scs/src/posts/2025-06-09-Aragon-III.md

   src="/images/2025/06/2025-06-10-114931.jpg"
 />

-<p>I paused for breath and a photo when I heard voices.
-I had decided to push for a while and it was too late to jump back on the bike and pretend I was riding!
+<p>I had paused for breath and a photo when I heard voices.
+I had already decided to push for a while up a steep section and it was too late to jump back on the bike and pretend I was riding!
 A foursome of fiftyish-year-old men passed me as I pushed.
 One was pushing also and they were hardly loaded so I didn't feel too bad.
 I asked where they were going today and heard "Valencia."
 I looked suitably impressed.
 (Of course, I may have lost something in translation; maybe Valencia wasn't today.)
 And at the top of the steep slope, he got back on his bike and pedalled on. </p>
 <Img
   src="/images/2025/06/2025-06-10-125118.jpg"
 />